 where the number of components $m$ is known beforehand.
 We assume that $\vv x=(x_1,\ldots,x_d)^{'}\in \bR^{d}$.
 As usual, it is assumed that the weights are positive and that they add up to $1$: $\lambda_j> 0$, $\sum_{j=1}^{m}\lambda_j=1$.
 We view this model as a nonparametric mixture model where individual components $f_{j}$ do not belong to any parametric family.
-The number of components is fixed since model selection procedures for nonparametric finite density mixtures are not well developed yet; some of the (very limited) relevant research can be found in \citet*{kasahara2014non} and \citet*{kwon2021estimation}.
+The number of components is fixed since model selection procedures for nonparametric finite density mixtures are not well developed yet; some of the (very limited) relevant research can be found in \cite{kasahara2014non} and \cite{kwon2021estimation}.

 The model \eqref{model} is known to be identifiable under certain conditions if each of the densities $f_j$ is equal to the product of the marginal densities: $f_j(\vv x)=\prod_{k=1}^{d}f_{jk}(x_k)$ for every $j=1,\ldots,m$.
 That latter assumption is known as the conditional independence assumption.
-The nonparametric finite mixture model with conditionally independent marginals has been originally introduced in \citet*{Hall_Zhou} and its identifiability conditions worked out in \citet*{Allman_Matias_Rhodes_2009}.
-There are a number of approaches to estimating this model: both algorithmic such as e.g. \citet*{benaglia2009like}, \citet*{Biometrika_2011LevineHunterChauveau} and \citet*{zheng2020nonparametric} as well as closed form solutions \citet*{Bonhomme_2016}.
-Note that independence assumption is not always a realistic one, however: it is almost always violated in, e.g. RNA-seq data \citet*{rau2015co}.
+The nonparametric finite mixture model with conditionally independent marginals has been originally introduced in \cite{Hall_Zhou} and its identifiability conditions worked out in \cite{Allman_Matias_Rhodes_2009}.
+In particular, identifiability conditions obtained in \cite{Allman_Matias_Rhodes_2009} require that the number of dimensions $d\ge 3$.
+This model has been studied in detail in e.g. \cite{benaglia2009like, Biometrika_2011LevineHunterChauveau, zheng2020nonparametric, Bonhomme_2016}.
+Note that independence assumption is not always a realistic one, however: it is almost always violated in, e.g. RNA-seq data \cite{rau2015co}.
 Thus, estimation of finite nonparametric mixtures with non-independent marginals seems desirable from the practical viewpoint.